cms-tamu/MuJetAnalysis_DarkSusySamples_LHE_13TeV_01/README.md

 <code>
-Enter a final-state particle name, or "END" to finish: mu1+ Enter a final-state particle name, or "END" to finish: mu1- Enter a final-state particle name, or "END" to finish: END
+Enter a final-state particle name, or "END" to finish: mu1+
+<br>Enter a final-state particle name, or "END" to finish: mu1-
+<br>Enter a final-state particle name, or "END" to finish: END
 </code>

 Would you like to save the list of final-state particles?
 (Y/N) Y